Service learning book wins ISU Teaching Literature Book Award

 POCATELLO – The Idaho State University Department of English and Philosophy has announced “Service Learning and Literary Studies in English,” edited by Laurie Grobman (Penn State University, Berks) and Roberta Rosenberg (Christopher Newport University) as the winner of the 2017 Teaching Literature Book Award.

 The Teaching Literature Book Award is an international prize for the best book on teaching literature at the college level.
-The award is presented biennially by faculty in the English graduate programs at ISU.
+The award is presented biennially by the faculty in the graduate programs in English at Idaho State University.
 The winning books are judged by a committee of external reviewers.

-“The prize committee sought out books that offered timely and effective approaches to teaching literature at the college level today,” said Jessica Winston, ISU professor of English and chair of the award committee.
+Jessica Winston, ISU professor of English and chair of the award committee, said that “the prize committee sought out books that offered timely and effective approaches to teaching literature at the college level today.”

 The winning book presents a variety of approaches to service learning, she explained.
 For instance, one essay describes a Shakespeare class, where students work with an afterschool program in a Title I elementary school to develop a production of “As You Like It.”